rikiya-ohashi/ooservo/README.md

 * **Communication Latency:** Communicating at 9600 baud introduces **response latency** compared to PWM-based servos or high-performance hardware serial servos.

 * **How to Mitigate:** If your application requires strict real-time interrupt processing or lower latency, consider increasing the communication speed using `setSerialSpeed()` to reduce the **blocking duration**.

-### 4. Power & Signal Integrity
-* **Power Supply:** The 3.3V output pins on boards like Arduino Uno or ESP32 often lack sufficient current capacity.
-Always use a stable external power source.
-* **Noise Reduction:** Adding a large capacitor (e.g., 1000μF or higher) across the power lines can further improve stability.

-### 5. Operational Constraints & Safety
-* **Magnetic Interference:** Do not use the motor near strong magnetic fields (e.g., large magnets, high-power cables), as they may interfere with the internal magnetic encoder.
-* **Physical Care:** The internal wiring is delicate; applying excessive force or tension may result in broken or damaged wires.

 ## Python Support (Raspberry Pi)